• Skip to primary navigation

 You’ll also appreciate having thermals with you if you’re planning to spend a lot of time on ferries or cruise ships around Norway, as it can get awfully chilly on deck.

-The Kari Traa wool leggings and shirts are especially popular here and you’ll often see women wearing them in photos.
+Again, the Kari Traa wool leggings and shirts are especially popular here.

 Sunscreen and mosquito repellent